Parvfect/AI/readme.txt

 Updates

+22/8/20 - So I have been spending some times refining my basics (CS61A - my friend is in Berkeley lmao), and didn't have much time to do ml.
+I am halfway through that but I really wanted to do ML so I decided to start doing the O'Reily book and it's not bad.
+So I'm on the first project of the housing model.
+It's quite in depth and helping me connect some dots.
+This is getting exciting.

 2/7/20 - Learning tensorflow now, the same dataset I suppose.

 28/6/20 - So I learnt how to switch to the gpu but will have to call off learning for a few days to transfer out data from my computer so I can boot it to Ubuntu.